stanfrbd/stanfrbd.github.io/_posts/2025-11-27-Using-MDE-API-GUI-to-bulk-isolate-devices.md

     * **Isolate**/Release device.
 5. Verify actions result with **Logs** text box.

-> If you use this script with more than 100 devices, it will take a lot of time: ~1min30s for 100 devices because of API rates limits.
+> If you use this script with more than 100 devices, it will take a lot of time: **~1min30s for 100 devices** because of API rates limits (100 calls per minute).
 > So if you have more than 100 devices, use multiple CSV and re-do the operation.
 {: .prompt-warning }